terrortylor/example-testable-templating/README.md

-# Using templates example
+# ERB example with tests

-This is a spike to show how templates can be used to generate dashboards for target environments:
+A quick spike to show how to create files from ERB templates files with some simple unit tests to go along side.

 To run: